| The way our ancestors cured ills.

 our site.
 If you have any questions regarding your health, you should consult

 a holistic physician or appropriate health care professional.
+NOTE: We are not physicians.

 We do not sell or promote these herbs or old fashioned remedies